georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 }
 {% endhighlight %}

 Sometimes a more flexible way of updating request state is required.
 In these cases `requestStateUpdater: CustomRequestStateUpdater` can be passed to the endpoint.

-For example, calling the `getUpdateCandidateRequestStateUpdater` in `CoffeeListStore` generates such custom request state updater.
+For example, calling the `getUpdateCandidateRequestStateUpdater` in `CoffeeListStore` generates such custom request state updater:

 <span class="highlight-filename">
     <a href="https://github.com/jurebajt/coffee-election-ng-app-example/blob/master/src/app/features/coffee-list/services/coffee-list.store.ts" target="_blank">coffee-list.store.ts</a>